moussazoungrana/Database/readme.md

 ## Usage

-First create a config file with your database configuration (IMPORTANT)
+First create a config file with your database configuration in **Application root Folder (IMPORTANT)
-- Example of config file
+- Example of config file (db.php)
 ```php
 <?php